Villanova-AI/villanova_developers/docs/villanova09/docs/reference/database-cr.md

 sidebarDepth: 2
 ---

-# EntandoDatabaseService Custom Resource Definition
+# VillanovaDatabaseService Custom Resource Definition

-The EntandoDatabaseService CRD directs Entando to an external, internal, or auto-provisioned database service.
+The VillanovaDatabaseService CRD directs Villanova to an external, internal, or auto-provisioned database service.
 Currently, PostgreSQL, MySQL, and Oracle are accepted.

-### Example EntandoDatabaseService CR
+### Example VillanovaDatabaseService CR

 ```yaml
 EntandoDatabaseService